Austin M. Purves Jr.: Memorial

 Austin Purves was a member of the Century Club of New York.
-One of its members, Goodwin Cooke, wrote of him in Century Memorials (Century Club Association magazine), "Much of Austin’s work was religious in nature; he was a scholar in the field of religious art and he was, unostentatiously, a profound Christian.
+One of its members, Goodwin Cooke, wrote of him in the Century Club Association's magazine, Century Memorials, "Much of Austin’s work was religious in nature; he was a scholar in the field of religious art and he was, unostentatiously, a profound Christian.
 He was in fact a well-rounded gentleman, versed in all branches and periods of painting, an eclectic and retentive reader, and had he not been a painter might well have become a musician.
 He was never stuffy, or bashful and indeed he cultivated a charming informality of manner.
 He was a delightful talker and he loved to listen as well-particularly to the young, with whom he had an engaging way and whom he never talked down to or patronized.
 His studio in East Litchfield was a center for a great number of aspiring painters and mosaicists."

-He died on March 15, 1977, in Litchfield, Connecticut, where he and his wife, Ellen Wood Purves made their home for 40 years and raised their children, Joan, Ellen, and Oliver.
+He died on March 15, 1977, in Litchfield, Connecticut, where he and his wife, Ellen Wood Purves had made their home for 40 years and raised their children, Joan, Ellen, and Oliver.